 I also use this for real estate interior photography as well.

-Just because it’s a manual lens, there are no electronical parts; it is fully manual, which might put some people off.
+Because it’s a manual lens, there are no electrical parts; it is entirely manual, which might put some people off.

-But because I know this is a fully manual lens, I can set my focus to exactly where I know I’m going to get the whole room in focus, press the shutter button, and it gives me fantastic photography results as well.
+But because I know this is a fully manual lens, I can set my focus to exactly where I know I’m going to get the whole room in direction, press the shutter button, and it also gives me fantastic photography results.

 One thing that video shooters might not love about this lens is that it has a clicked aperture.

-Every time you change the aperture on this lens, you’ll hear a noticeable click, and you’ll also feel it on a hard stop.
+Every time you change the aperture on this lens, you’ll hear a noticeable click and feel it on a hard stop.

-I really use it for real estate and a couple of other small things where I want an ultra-wide-angle lens.
+I use it for real estate and a couple of other small things where I want an ultra-wide-angle lens.

-The lens does come with a lens hood; however, I don’t have it attached to my lens ever because I find that I get slightly getting in the corners with the lens that is attached, so for that reason, I leave it out.
+The lens does come with a lens hood; however, I don’t have it attached to my lens ever because I find that I get slightly in the corners with the lens that is attached, so I leave it out for that reason.

-I don’t find that it helps with any sun glare or anything like that on the lens, so I just completely leave the lens but even without the lens hood.
+I don’t find it helps with any sun glare or anything like that on the lens, so I just completely leave the lens, even without the lens hood.

-I do you sometimes find that I have to correct the vignette and post.
+Do you sometimes find that I have to correct the vignette and post?

-It’s a slight problem, but it doesn’t really bother me, and it doesn’t stop me from loving this lens the results that I get with it.
+It’s a slight problem, but it doesn’t bother me, and it doesn’t stop me from loving this lens and the results I get with it.

-All of the positives massively outweigh the negatives, so that I couldn’t recommend it anymore.
+All of the positives massively outweigh the negatives so I couldn’t recommend it anymore.

-If you are looking at getting into real estate videography and you do shoot on the Micro Four Thirds system, personally, I don’t think that there’s a better lens out there for value for money that will give you the same results as this does.
+If you are looking at getting into real estate videography and you do shoot on the Micro Four Thirds system, I don’t think there’s a better lens out there for value for money that will give you the same results as this does.

-For the size and the way, this thing is absolutely amazing.
+For the size and the way, this thing is fantastic.